abrookins/reliable_service_calls_with_python/README.md

 # Demonstrating Timeouts, Retries, Circuit Breakers, API Gateways, and Graceful Degradation with an Outage Simulator

-This project is an outage simulator designed to demonstrate the effects of using timeouts, retries, and circuit breakers in a service-oriented system.
-The language used is Python, but the patterns are language-agnostic.
+This project is an outage simulator designed to demonstrate the effects of timeouts, retries, circuit breakers, and other stability techniques in a service-oriented system.
+The language used is Python, but the concepts are language-agnostic.

 The form of the demonstration is a set of backend web services against which two common failure modes are simulated: socket errors when connecting to an upstream service (e.g., due to misconfiguration) and slow response times (e.g., due to performance problems upstream).

-The patterns demonstrated include:
+The techniques demonstrated include:

 * **Timeouts**: deadlines that network requests must meet, after which the program stops waiting
 * **Retries with backoff and jitter**: attempts to retry a failed network request